Flex-project-team/ComStorm_0.2/README.md

 Upon clicking the `Save to Gallery` button, the app takes a screenshot of the comic panel and saves it to the phone's gallery.
 This feature was implemented using the following libraries:

-- `react-naive-view-shot`: To take a screenshot of the panel
+- `react-native-view-shot`: To take a screenshot of the panel
 - `react-native-fs`: To save the image to local storage
 - `react-native-fetch-blob`: To transfer the image file to the phone's gallery